For more ELYSIUM’S PASSAGE Blog Post links, go to

 ‘Metaphysics, being interdisciplinary by nature, could facilitate this integration.
 That’s what the prefix meta does when conjoined with the word physics.
 Unfortunately, in this era of separation and alienation, neither camp wants to have any of this.’

 ‘That might be a fascinating subject for another discussion,’ I said.
-‘For now, however, let’s clarify a few things.
+‘For now, though, let’s clarify a few things.
 My body, my clothing and this unlit cigar – are you saying they’re nothing more than spiritual substance?
 How can spirit have substance?
 I’m not so sure many scientists would agree with that.’

 ‘As we’ve said, all that’s experienced, whether in heaven, earth or somewhere else, originates as a conscious thought.
 Only spirit knows itself because that’s all there is, even when manifested as crystallized perception in unlimited ways.
 Professor Bohm referred to this as frozen light enfolded within the hidden, implicate domain that expresses itself in the explicate order we understand and experience as reality.

 ‘There’s nothing more real than consciousness since that’s all there is.
-It emantes from Source, and therefore is Source.
+It emanates from Source, and therefore is Source.
 It is that which gives form to all outward existence, or should I say, what creates outward appearances of reality.
 What sensation is possible without consciousness perceiving it?’

-‘’So, you’re saying that when you come right down to it, nothing else is real… is that right?’
+‘’So you’re saying that when you come right down to it, nothing else is real… is that right?’

 ‘Let me ask you if your material body in London is any more real than the body you are now experiencing; the one I’m looking at?
 If so, for how long is it real?
 And when it dies, how real is it then?
 Can you even say it was real while it remained in form?